500 years after Luther and the Diet of Worms the ecumenical movement is strong | DW | 16.04.2021

 And now, 500 years on?
 How successful is the ecumenical movement that aims to build bridges between the two main branches of the Christian church in today's Germany?

-Jutta Herbert points out that in the summer months a midday ecumenical service takes place in the cathedral every Samstag.
-What is more, local charities like the hospice movement and groups bringing help to the homeless are coordinated ecumenically between the two churches.
+Jutta Herbert points out that in the summer months a midday ecumenical service takes place in the cathedral every Saturday.
+What is more, local charities like the hospice movement and groups helping the homeless are coordinated ecumenically between the two churches.

 Herbert is convinced that grass-roots Christians are happy to work together: "We've made a lot of progress.
 And we should avoid focusing too much on what divides us."
 Sunday will see a special ecumenical service in the cathedral.